alexlawrence/typed/README.md

+## This module is DEPRECATED

 # typed

 Type checking library for JavaScript.
 Works in Node.js and in most browsers.
-Official page and live examples: http://alexlawrence.github.com/typed
+Informational page and live examples: http://alexlawrence.github.com/typed

 ## Type checking at runtime